 Allows to select the timeslot number for the Transport OH bytes.
 The STS/AU/TU-3 overhead bytes are always for the timeslot selected in the test configuration.
-Furthermore when modifying the Transport OH bytes H1 SS bits, the modification applies to all timeslots when the test topology is Coupled.
-Choices are 1 (default) to 192 (SONET) / 64 (SDH) depending on the OC-N/STM-N interface selected.
+Furthermore when modifying the Transport OH bytes H1 SS bits, the modification applies to all timeslots when the test topology is Coupled while it only affects the timeslot selected in the test configuration when the test topology is Through Intrusive or Through Intrusive with Block & Replace.
+Choices are 1 (default) to 768 (SONET) / 256 (SDH) depending on the OC-N/STM-N interface selected.